ambreashwini/DataPipeline/README.md

 # Energy Data Pipeline

-This project simulates energy data, stores it locally or uploads it to AWS S3, and processes it for storage in DynamoDB.
+This project simulates energy data, uploads it to AWS S3, and processes it for storage in DynamoDB.

 ## Features
 - **DataSimulator**: Continuously generates energy data and stores it locally or uploads it to S3.